david11133/crocolakedocs-david/source/available_datasets.rst

         'BKSCT_RED_STDDEV': 'BBP700_ERROR',
     }

 Saildrone measurements do not include depth or pressure as variables.
-Instead, sensor installation depths are extracted from the metadata attributes (e.g., ``installed_height`` in variable attributes or the dataset's ``summary`` attribute).
-These depths are hardcoded in CrocoLake's converter logic due to inconsistencies in metadata availability.
-The assigned depths are then converted to pressure (stored in ``PRES``) using the `Python implementation of the Gibbs SeaWater (GSW) Oceanographic Toolbox of TEOS-10 <https://teos-10.github.io/GSW-Python/intro.html>`_ (specifically, its ``gsw.conversions.p_from_z()`` method).
+Instead, sensor installation depths are extracted from the metadata attributes (e.g., ``installed_height`` in variable attributes or the ``summary`` attribute in the dataset).
+To address inconsistencies in metadata availability, depths were compiled from the ``summary`` attribute when available, as it is considered more reliable, and supplemented with ``installed_height`` values when necessary.
+A detailed table containing depths from both sources is available in the `pull request discussion <https://github.com/boom-lab/crocolaketools-public/pull/6/#issuecomment-3018702245>`_.
+These depths are then converted to pressure (stored in ``PRES``) using the `Python implementation of the Gibbs SeaWater (GSW) Oceanographic Toolbox of TEOS-10 <https://teos-10.github.io/GSW-Python/intro.html>`_ (specifically, its ``gsw.conversions.p_from_z()`` method).

 Oleander
 -------------